gdanezis/PET-Exercises/Lab01Basics/README.md

 - The documentation for petlib.cipher is [available here](http://petlib.readthedocs.org/en/latest/index.html#module-petlib-cipher).

-## TASK 3 â€“ Understand Elliptic Curve Arithmetic
+## TASK 3 -- Understand Elliptic Curve Arithmetic
 > - Test if a point is on a curve.
 > - Implement Point addition.
 > - Implement Point doubling.